 - Gym Elf.
 We put giant marshmallows on either end of a cocktail stick and had Elf ‘working out’!

 - Elf captured!
-Elf was tied up and surrounded by Harrison’s army men.
+Buddy was tied up and surrounded by Harrison’s army men.
+Harrison needed to be good at school all day for him to be released!

 - Spiderman Elf.
-We hung Buddy upside down wearing a homemade Spiderman mask.
+We hung Buddy upside down from the curtain pole wearing a homemade Spiderman mask.

 - Toasting marshmallows.
-Sitting by the fire with a marshmallow (toasted the night before) on a bamboo stick.
+Sitting by the fire with a marshmallow (which we toasted the night before) on a bamboo stick.

 - Mechanic Elf.
 Buddy put Harrison’s RC Rover up on Lego blocks and lay underneath it and surrounded by Daddy’s mini tool kit.

 - A mini Christmas tree.
 Harrison wanted his own Christmas tree for his bedroom.
-So we had Buddy bring him a miniature one all the way back from Lapland!
+So we had Buddy bring him a miniature one all the way back from Lapland (aka our local Garden Centre)!

-- Elf spelt out “good morning” on the kitchen floor with chocolate Cheerios from the cupboard.
+- Elf spelt out “good morning” on the kitchen floor with chocolate Cheerios from the breakfast cupboard.

 - Learning to fly.
-We sat Elf on the eldest’s desk, arms around the joystick of his flight sim.
+We sat Elf on the eldest’s desk, arms around the joystick to his flight simulator.

 - Swinging on the baubles.
 We had baubles hanging from the bannister, so we sat Elf on one of them!